Sam Allardyce

 Following a spell at Newcastle United from May 2007 to January 2008, Allardyce managed Blackburn Rovers for two years from December 2008.
 He was appointed West Ham United manager in June 2011, leading the club to promotion out of the Championship via the play-offs in 2012 before leaving West Ham in May 2015 after criticism from fans over his playing style.
 He was appointed Sunderland manager in October 2015, saving the club from relegation.
 He was appointed as manager of the England national team for a brief spell in July 2016 before taking charge at Crystal Palace five months later.
 After helping Palace avoid relegation that season, he resigned in May 2017.
 He has since had spells as manager at Everton from 2017 to 2018, West Bromwich Albion from 2020 to 2021, and Leeds United in May 2023.

 Some analysts have labelled Allardyce a long ball manager, though he has disputed this perception as "totally and utterly wrong".
 He takes a modern technology—and statistics-centred approach to tactics and coaching and has been praised for his organizational and man-management skills.
 Allardyce has faced allegations of misconduct in two separate undercover media investigations, though he denied wrongdoing and was ultimately not charged in either case.
 In September 2006, he and his son, Craig, were implicated in a BBC Panorama documentary for taking bribes, allegations which they denied.
 In September 2016, undercover Daily Telegraph reporters posing as businessmen recorded him offering to help them to get around FA third party ownership rules and provisionally agreeing a £400,000 contract.
 Following the Daily Telegraph investigation, Allardyce resigned as England manager in a mutual agreement with the Football Association on 27 September.

 Early life

-Samuel Allardyce was born in October 1954 on the Old Park Farm Estate, Dudley, the son of Robert Allardyce (27 April 1916 – 23 August 1989) and Mary Agnes Maxwell Allardyce née Duff (7 June 1918 – 3 July 1991).
+Samuel Allardyce was born on 19 October 1954 on the Old Park Farm Estate, Dudley, the son of Robert Allardyce (27 April 1916 – 23 August 1989) and Mary Agnes Maxwell Allardyce née Duff (7 June 1918 – 3 July 1991).
 His father was a police sergeant.
 Both parents originated from Scotland: his father from Nairn and his mother from Dumfries.
 He has an older sister, Mary, born in Scotland in 1939, and an older brother, Robert Junior, born in 1951.
 Allardyce was educated at Sycamore Green Primary School and later at Mons Hill School, having been unsuccessful in his Eleven-plus exam.
 He discovered in later life that he has dyslexia.
 As a child, he supported Wolverhampton Wanderers and dreamed that one day he would play at and manage the club.